sajya/sajya.github.io/docs/errors.md

 section: content
 ---

+## Introduction

 Sajya tries to fully comply with the standards and expectations that apply to [Laravel](https://laravel.com/docs/errors).
 For example, with the `debug` option enabled in the `config/app.php` configuration file, the response error information will contain much more information.

-## Throw Exceptions
+## Throwing Exceptions

-During operation, you can throw exceptions that will be converted into a valid JSON-RPC response without your intervention.
-For example:
+During the operation of your application, you can throw exceptions that will be converted into a JSON-RPC response without any intervention required.
+Here's an example:

 ```php
 declare(strict_types=1);